-It took me a while, but I’ve finally figured out how best to use my PhD in physics (University of Florida, 1998).
+It took me a while, but I’ve finally figured out how best to use my PhD in physics.
+(You can read and even download my doctoral dissertation, completed at the University of Florida, 1998.)
 I’ve always loved science, and I started off on the traditional academic path after graduate school, but that wasn’t really enough for me.
 I loved teaching, but I needed to find a way to use my interest in energy and the environment as well as my love of buildings, especially houses.

 A lot of little steps along the way brought me to where I am now: